midofemi/CV_VideoBroadcaster/README.md

 # CV_VideoBroadcaster
-This tool uses computer vision to generate videos with visualize background as specified by the user.
-It can be integrated into any video communication tool like google meet or Zoom etc.
+This tool leverages computer vision to generate videos with customizable virtual backgrounds as specified by the user.
+It can be seamlessly integrated into video communication platforms such as Google Meet, Zoom, and others.